 Librarians with lives

 I was made in a public library but I didn’t set out to be a Librarian.
-I fell into it at the age of 23 after completing a degree and a Masters in History, trying out the graduate milkround for size and finding it didn’t fit me.
+I fell into it at the age of 23 after completing a degree and a Masters in History, working in a bookshop, trying out the graduate milkround for size and finding it didn’t fit me.

 I started out as the Graduate Trainee at the Oxford Union Society Library (2003-4).
 I did the distance learning ILS course at Aberystwyth (2004-2006) while working as a Library Assistant, then Senior Library Assistant at the National Maritime Museum (2004-2006) .

-My first professional post was at Barnardo’s, where I was a Library and Information Services Officer (2006-2009) and I now work for a Non-Departmental Public Body (NDPB) as a Librarian (2009 – present).
+My first professional post was at Barnardo’s, where I was a Library and Information Services Officer (2006-2009) and I now work for an Arms-Length Body (ALB) as a Librarian (2009 – present).
 My current employer allowed me to set a library up from scratch, which is probably the coolest thing I’ll ever get to do in the profession.